SamuilNikolov/bandwidth-buddy/MEMORY_BEHAVIOR.md

 - ✅ Performance: **No noticeable impact**
 - ✅ New evaluations: Oldest session is removed (LRU)

 **Result:** System continues working normally.
-You might lose the chat history of the oldest evaluated packet, but new evaluations work fine.
+The chat history of the oldest evaluated packet may be lost, but new evaluations continue to function.

 #### Scenario 2: 200 Evaluations (Over the Limit)